-- Cemetery Grounds are Open as follows: 7 Days a Week from dawn to dusk.
+Cemetery Grounds are Open as follows: 7 Days a Week from sunrise to sunset.

 We strive to set markers at 16 weeks or 4 months after date of service.
 This is also the time the grave is seeded, if weather permits.
 The reason we wait 16 weeks is to allow the grave to settle before putting on the weight of a granite marker.
 Without waiting the marker would simply sink into the ground.

 - Flower and Decoration Guidelines can be found under Rules and Regulations.

 - There is occasional pilferage within the cemetery by both animals and humans.
 The cemetery is not responsible for lost or stolen flowers or decorations.
 We may remove, at our discretion, an item in a breakable container (these are not allowed at any time) or one left lying on the lawn.

 Mowing and Trimming Schedule can be found under Rules and Regulations.

 This is due to the settling process that takes time to complete.

 This is also due to the settling process but the underlying cause is because of the gravel moving between vaults over time due to rain water.
 This movement can create a cavity underground which is extremely difficult to fill in.
 Gravity will eventually cause sunken areas that can be filled in at the surface.
 If this is noticed by the grounds crew or a family a work order is created and the grave is back-filled to level it out.

 Sorry, though we understand the bond between pet owner and pet, like all other cemeteries of which we are aware, dogs (and all pets) are prohibited on cemetery grounds.
 Please leave your pets at home or keep them safely in your car when visiting.